SAML SSO for Jira Data Center applications

 Security Assertion Markup Language (SAML) is an XML-based data format that allows a service to exchange authorization data with an identity provider (IdP).
 The most common use case is allowing a user to sign in to multiple software applications using the same authentication details, usually a username and password.
 This is referred to as single sign-on (SSO).

-We provide the functionality for Jira Software Data Center and Jira Service Desk Data Center applications to connect to your IdP so that you can provide your users with an SSO experience.
+We provide the functionality for Jira Software Data Center and Jira Service Management Data Center applications to connect to your IdP so that you can provide your users with an SSO experience.
 This only handles authentication.
 Application access and any required authorizations, such as ensuring that users belong to the appropriate groups/roles and have the necessary permissions, should be configured in the user directory and/or the application itself.

 Looking for a cross-domain SSO solution?